 About Higgins Gundogs

-Because our method is based on natural learning, your dog will become steady much quicker than with conventional training and exhibit all his natural intensity, drive and focus.
+Because our method is based on natural learning (no handler induced pressure or obedience), your dog will become steady much quicker than with conventional training and exhibit all his natural intensity, drive and focus.

 In order to help understand our training philosophy and method, first some scientific facts about what a dog is:

 Our method is unique.
 We begin with some undeniable truths about “predator” hunting dogs.”

 - They are pack animals and think as such.

 - They learn steadiness from the bird (steadiness leads to success)